Insertion Based Sequence Generation with Learnable Order Dynamics: Extended Related Work

-Similarly to image diffusion, the prevailing framework in widely-adopted masked diffusion models \citep{shi2024simplified, sahoo2024simple} relies on the reversal of a non-parametric masking schedule that is independent and uniform across positions.
-However, this paradigm does not take into account the potential value of learning which token positions to decode in what order. \citet{wangLearningOrderAutoregressiveModels2025} take up this question of token generation ordering.
+\looseness=-1 \xhdr{Discrete Flow Matching.} Flow matching~\citep{lipman2022flow} and equivalently stochastic interpolants~\citep{albergo2023stochastic} learn a probability path $p_t$ to transport samples from a source distribution $p_0$ to a target distribution $p_1$ in bounded continuous time.
+The probability path is represented by a time-dependent velocity vector field which together with the initial condition and the continuity equation uniquely determines the probability path.
+Discrete flow matching~\citep{campbellGenerativeFlowsDiscrete2024,gatDiscreteFlowMatching2024} extends the generative framework of continuous flow matching to discrete probability spaces where the velocity vector field is replaced by a time-dependent rate matrix of a Continuous Time Markov Chain (CTMC), and the continuity equation is replaced by the Kolmogorov Forward Equation.

-\paragraph{Variable Length Discrete Flow Matching} The useful desiderata of \textit{i)} modeling distributions over variable-length sequences and \textit{ii)} the ability to insert tokens have inspired a number of recent works to move away from fixed-window text diffusion towards insertion- and substitution- based discrete flow models in which positions during the generation process acquire a relative rather than absolute interpretation.
-In particular, FlexMDM \citep{kimAnyOrderFlexibleLength2025} grows a sequence by parameterizing an action space which allows the insertion of a mask token and the unmasking of already-inserted masks.
-Concurrently with FlexMDM, EditFlows \citep{havasiEditFlowsFlow2025} defines a discrete flow by means of insertion, deletion and substitution operations to support variable-length sequence generation. \citep{patel2025insertionlanguagemodelssequence} proposes insertion language modeling (ILM) which allows the direct insertions of unmasked tokens, as opposed to the two-step insertion/unmasking approach of FlexMDM.
+\looseness=-1 \xhdr{Variable Length Discrete Flow Matching.} In domains like text, using fixed length model requires predicting padding tokens to generate variable length sequences.
+Since the pad tokens become extremely frequent in the dataset, the model typically predicts excessive pad tokens~\citep{kim2026rainbow,patel2025improved}.
+This has motivated several works to move away from fixed length models towards insertion-based models.
+The desiderata of \textit{i)} modeling distributions over variable-length sequences and \textit{ii)} the ability to insert tokens have inspired a number of recent works to move away from fixed-window text diffusion towards insertion- and substitution- based discrete flow models in which positions during the generation process acquire a relative rather than absolute interpretation.
+In particular, FlexMDM \citep{kimAnyOrderFlexibleLength2025} grows a sequence by parameterizing an action space which allows the insertion of a mask token and the unmasking of already-inserted masks. \citet{patel2026ctmc} formulate the generative process as a CTMC that inserts tokens at any available gaps between existing tokens, which allows the direct insertions of unmasked tokens, as opposed to the two-step insertion/unmasking approach of FlexMDM.
+EditFlows \citep{havasiEditFlowsFlow2025} defines a discrete flow by means of insertion, deletion and substitution operations to support variable-length sequence generation.
+Our approach is general and can be applied to any of these models.